How to Stop Taking Ketamine Safely

 If you’re struggling with a substance use disorder, Zinnia Healing can help.
 We offer medical detox centers specializing in helping people like yourself overcome drug abuse.
 To find an inpatient or outpatient treatment center near you, contact us today or call (855) 430-9439 for assistance.

-Understand Your Reasons for Wanting to Quit
+Step 1: Understand Your Reasons for Wanting to Quit Ketamine

 Quitting ketamine can be one of the most significant decisions you make.
 This anesthetic drug has a powerful effect on your body and mind, so it’s essential to have a clear understanding of the reasons you want to quit.

 Both physical and psychological consequences are associated with long-term use, including organ damage, depression, and decreased cognitive function.
 Knowing these possible side effects can help you focus on success in stopping your ketamine usage.

-Talk to Your Doctor
+Step 2: Talk To Your Doctor

 Talking to a medical professional about how to quit ketamine can help you make more informed, confident choices.
 Your doctor can provide you with unbiased medical advice on the safety of stopping ketamine usage, as well as any potential benefit that quitting may have on your long-term health.